ololduck/self-dot-wiki/README.md

 If a page is not available, you will be redirected to its edit page, which is simply `/path/to/page/edit`.

+### Git integration

+If a `.git` repository is present at the root of the `SELF_WIKI_CONTENT_ROOT`, `self.wiki` will try to commit changes.

+Please note that they won't be pushed or pulled to a remote repository!
+I might add it in the future

 ## Special thanks

 This project uses many open-source libraries: